Martinko366/Martinko366/README.md

 ### About Me

+- 🎓 **Staduying for Bachelor in Informatics at Slovak University of Technology**
 - 🎓 **Graduated in Administration of Intelligent & Digital Systems**
 - 🎥 **Streamer:** Occasionally live streaming
 - 💻 **Freelancer:** Specializing in web & application development